testsigma

 At this point, you can see the recorded tests in Selenium IDE.

-Save Selenium IDE Tests
+Save Tests

 Selenium doesn’t save any recorded tests.
 Unsaved Tests are marked with *(star) next to the Project menu.
 To save the recorded project, click on the Save option available on the Top Right of Selenium IDE.